kedx/matlab_script/README.md

 ###Finally

 This program is under programming and unfinished.
-Welcome to tell me the bugs and help me improve this program.
+Welcome to tell me the bugs and help me to improve this program.